 Expectation: I’ll learn a new language and be a proud multilingual.
 Apa khabar?

-In our workplace, most are Chinese locals and so conversations are held in English.
+In our workplace, most are Chinese locals so conversations are held in English.
 I didn’t see the need to learn conversational Malay.
 I tried to learn Mandarin actually, but after a week and not learning more than 3 phrases, I’d abandoned the project and accepted that I’m just not interested enough.

 I think someday I’ll visit a country and feel some sort of belongingness that I’ll study the language not because I need it, but I really want to.